uLua v3.0.0

 • Event handlers may be defined as globals or as a member of any object.
 Callback functions are object-specific.

-• To implement a callback function, you must know the Lua handle of an object (Context.Name) or have a reference to the object, e.g. returned from a function.
+• To implement a callback function, you must know the Lua handle of an object (LuaParent.Name) or have a reference to the object, e.g. returned from a function.

-Another feature of the uLua.ExposedClass and uLua.ExposedMonoBehaviour classes is the ability to execute a Lua script for each object that is exposed to the Lua API.
+Another feature of the uLua.LuaMonoBehaviour class is the ability to execute a Lua script for each object that is exposed to the Lua API.
 You may use this feature to implement base functionality for your game objects which cannot be modified by external scripts.

-• To use this feature for instances of uLua.ExposedMonoBehaviour, you must enable the EnableObjectScript option in the inspector UI of a certain object.
+• To use this feature for instances of uLua.LuaMonoBehaviour, you must enable the EnableObjectScript option in the inspector UI of a certain object.

 When the object resource script is enabled, uLua will execute a Lua script by the name of the object after it is exposed to the API.
 Object scripts are executed from the ScriptsPath under the resource directory in your project.